 It will also make it easier for the rest of your products in your routine to absorb into your skin, so you’ll achieve a better result from the active ingredients.
 Look for a natural formula with clean and organic ingredients such as olive oil, aloe vera, and gentle jojoba beads.

 A serum is going to give you that extra boost of moisture and antioxidant protection without a lot of weight.
 For daytime use, opt for a gel or a light, viscous serum over an oil that could potentially be too greasy if you overdo it.

 One of the best ingredients you can look for when it comes to achieving a glow is hyaluronic acid.
 This natural “sponge” pulls water towards the skin, which in turn increases hydration, radiance, and creates a temporary plumping effect.

-Another great ingredient is vitamin C. Along with caring for your skin’s natural defenses, it’s also formulated to improve the appearance of one’s skin tone.
+Another great ingredient for hydration boost is vitamin C. Along with caring for your skin’s natural defenses, it’s also formulated to improve the appearance of one’s skin tone.